SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 ``switch`` statements must be exhaustive when working with ``enum`` values.
 If the ``case`` for ``.West`` had been omitted, this code would not compile, because it would not provide an exhaustive list of ``CompassPoint`` values.
 Enforcing completeness ensures that cases are not accidentally missed or forgotten, and is part of Swift's goal of completeness and lack of ambiguity.

-When it is not appropriate to provide a ``case`` statement for every value, you can define a ``default`` catch-all case to cover any values that are not addressed explicitly:
+When it is not appropriate to provide a ``case`` statement for every value, you can define a ``default`` catch-all case to cover any values that are not addressed explicitly.
+The ``default`` catch-all case should always appear last:

 .. testcode:: enums